Technology-Notes/GeForce-Now-Cloud-developer-wiki/GRID-Link-SDK-Methods.md

 ## GRID-Application Methods (IGRIDApplication Interface)
 In order for GRID to make requests of your application, you will need to implement a set of methods stubbed off in the GRIDApplication files provided by NVIDIA.
 You only need to implement those method that are applicable for your application and your business model, and should leave the default implementation for the remainder.
-The default implementation for these methods return ‘arNotImplemented’, which indicates to Grid that you’ve not implement that method.
+The default implementation for these methods return `arNotImplemented`, which indicates to Grid that you’ve not implement that method.
-Implementation in most cases will involve calling into your code in order to perform the requested operation and returning ‘arSuccess’ or ‘aFailure’ instead of the default ‘arNotImplemented’.
+Implementation in most cases will involve calling into your code in order to perform the requested operation and returning `arSuccess` or `arFailure` instead of the default `arNotImplemented`.
 In cases where the requested operation is asynchronous but no response is required, your application should not block until the operation is complete, but rather return success if the operation was successfully initiated and failure otherwise.

 ### &#10146; RequestApplicationPause
 C&nbsp;&nbsp;&nbsp;&nbsp;	`ApplicationResult glRequestApplicationPause()`<br/>